Lynne Tillman

-Lynne Tillman (born January 1, 1947) is a novelist, short story writer, and cultural critic.
-She is currently Professor/Writer-in-Residence in the Department of English at the University at Albany and teaches at the School of Visual Arts' Art Criticism and Writing MFA Program.
-Tillman is the author of six novels, five collections of short stories, two collection of essays, and two other nonfiction books.
+Lynne Tillman (born January 1, 1947) is an American novelist, short story writer, and cultural critic.
+She is a professor/writer-in-residence in the Department of English at the University at Albany and teaches at the School of Visual Arts' Art Criticism and Writing MFA Program.
+Tillman is the author of six novels, five collections of short stories, two collection of essays, and two other non-fiction books.
 She writes a bi-monthly column "In These Intemperate Times" for Frieze magazine.